ppy/osu-wiki/wiki/Skinning_Tutorial/osu!mania/en.md

 ### Hit scores (basic)

-Hit scores are drawn 325 units from the bottom, but are always centered horizontally against the stage.
+Hit scores are drawn 325 units from the bottom, but are always centered horizontally against the stage. osu!mania uses different hit scores elements than the other game modes: `mania-hit0`, `mania-hit50`, `mania-hit100`, `mania-hit200`, `mania-hit300`, and `mania-hit300g`.
+These elements will also be used on the ranking screen.

 ### Hit scores (advanced)

 With the skin configuration, you can specify where each stage element is located per key count.
 See example below.

-*Notice: The ranking screen will use hit scores from the root skin folder.*
+*Notice: The ranking screen will use hit scores from the root skin folder, not the ones defined in the skin configuration.*

 #### Example